mbiffara/creeadores-api/README.md

 - `GET /users` — list the latest users.
 - `POST /creators` + `GET /creators` — register and search for creators by `niche` or `search` query.
 - `POST /campaigns` + `GET /campaigns` — manage briefs for each brand.
-- `POST /collaborations` — invite a creator to a campaign; enqueues a Sidekiq job for asynchronous outreach.
+- `POST /collaborations` — invite a creator to a campaign; enqueues a BullMQ job for asynchronous outreach.
 - `GET /collaborations` — review invites per campaign or creator.

-## Sidekiq Integration
+## BullMQ Integration
-The API never executes jobs itself; it serializes payloads that are Sidekiq-compatible and pushes them to `queue:<SIDEKIQ_DEFAULT_QUEUE>` via Redis.
-Configure a Ruby worker (e.g., `Notifications::CreatorInviteWorker`) to pop those jobs and deliver communication or other long-running tasks.
+The API never executes jobs itself; it enqueues jobs into the BullMQ queue defined by `BULLMQ_QUEUE_NAME`.
+Configure a BullMQ worker to process the `BULLMQ_JOB_NAME` payload and deliver communication or other long-running tasks.